 Our charity does not yet own its own facility and therefore leases land to provide safe and peaceful homes to serve our family of rescued equines.
 We want nothing more than to successfully carry out our mission by meeting the needs of the rescue need equines we serve.
 We look forward to continued equine rescue success and victories on behalf of the many horses and burros in need.
 We greatly value the support we receive for our animal rescue and protection programs and appreciate your continued generous donations.

-A series severe winter storms, have slammed our equine rescue facility without warning, with torrential rain, flooding, and mud barreling through, washing out internal rescue road/ access ways and leaving our stable areas grounds saturated and unstable.
+Winter 2016-2017, a series severe winter storms, slammed our equine rescue facility without warning, with torrential rain, flooding, and mud barreling through, washing out internal rescue road/ access ways and leaving our stable areas grounds saturated and unstable.
 Rushing river gulches up to 6' deep and 8' wide have washed out access ways cutting one side of our facility off from the other.
-Nearly all feeding areas were washed out, our layup pens, and barn areas where special needs and senior horses reside have been hit the hardest and these areas also house our hay, feed and supplies, causing extensive loss in feed supplies and essentially crippled operations.
+Nearly all feeding areas were washed out, our layup pens, and barn areas where special needs and senior horses reside were hit the hardest and these areas also house our hay, feed and supplies, causing extensive loss in feed supplies and essentially crippled operations.

 Donations to help with these urgent needs can be made online and by mail.

 YOU make it possible for Wild for Life Foundation to save horses’ lives.
 We can’t do this work without you.

 The Wild For Life Foundation relies 100% on tax deductible donations from caring and compassionate people like you.
 Please consider making a meaningful donation today.